 Acne props up most commonly in adolescence and often continues into adulthood.
-In teenage acne is usually caused by an increase in testosterone, which build-up during puberty, regardless of sex.
+In teenage acne is usually caused by an increase in testosterone, which builds up during puberty, regardless of sex.

 Causes of Acne disease:

-Acne is caused by a bacterium known as Propionibacterium Acnes (P. Acnes) that releases an enzyme that breakdowns the sebum into fatty acids and cause inflammatory lesions.
-There are many factors that aid the formation of Acne:
+Acne is caused by a bacterium known as Propionibacterium Acnes (P. Acnes) that releases an enzyme that breaks down the sebum into fatty acids and causes inflammatory lesions.
+Many factors aid the formation of Acne:

 • Genetic Susceptibility of a person increases to develop acne during a lifetime if he or she has